Eswatini Air

 Eswatini Air is an Eswatini-based airline and the flag carrier for the nation.
 Originally planning to commence operations in June 2022, the airline secured an AOC in December 2022 after some delays.
-Operations are to commence on 26 March 2023 with Johannesburg twice-daily, with the necessary foreign operator permits expected to be granted by South Africa.
-Three further destinations are to be added by June 2023.
+Operations commenced on 26 March 2023 with twice-daily flights to Johannesburg, with the necessary foreign operator permits granted by South Africa.
+Harare, Zimbabwe was added in April 2023, and Durban and Cape Town were added to the network by June 2023.

 Destinations

-The airline has confirmed that they will operate to the following destinations, starting with Johannesburg.
+Eswatini Air flies to and plans to fly to the following destinations as of April 2023: